alexninogh/alessandro.renzi/README.md

 To see the list of my courses in the current academic year follow this [link](https://en.didattica.unipd.it/off/docente/5F749F2E49E4888AE8B2F471823535B3).

-- [Modern Computing for Physics](https://baltig.infn.it/alexnino/modern-computing-for-physics-pod-y2425) - GPU and HPC - Course for the Physics of Data MSc
+- [Modern Computing for Physics](./teaching/mc4p/mc4p-index.md) - GPU and HPC - Course for the [Physics of Data MSc](https://www.unipd.it/en/educational-offer/second-cycle-degree/school-of-science?tipo=LM&scuola=SC&ordinamento=2025&key=SC2995)

-- [Scientific Computing for Physics Students](https://baltig.infn.it/alexnino/scientific-computing-for-physics-students-phd-y2425) - Learn the fundamentals of numerical programming for scientists - Course for the Physics PhD
+- [Scientific Computing for Physics Students](./teaching/sc4ps/sc4ps-index.md) - Learn the fundamentals of numerical programming for scientists - Course for the [Physics PhD](https://www.unipd.it/en/phd/physics)

 ## Learning and Training

 My notes about topics I want to learn.

 - [Programming with Julia](./learn/Julia/julia-index.md) - How to start developing with the Julia programming language.

+## My codes

+> [!IMPORTANT]
+> TODO

 ## List of Publication